bfdes/bfdes.github.io/README.md

 - build the site quickly for rapid developer iteration, and
 - rebuild the site in response to changes in source code and markup.

-You can use the built-in webservers that come with various interpreted languages to view the website.
+You can use any of the built-in webservers that come with various interpreted languages to view the website.

 Using [Ruby's WEBRick](https://github.com/ruby/webrick), for example: